maniospas/Blombly/docs/basics/structs.md

 50
 ```

-## `!closure`
+## Definition closure

+Running code blocks -or callable structs- can access the final variables of their
-We already touched on needing to retain values from the struct's creation scope.
+calling blocks.
+However, we already saw that it may useful to retain values
+from the struct's creation scope.

-We previously did this by adding the pattern `final @value = @value;`
+We previously did this with the pattern `@value = @value;`.
+Howver, this may be clunky
--with or without the final keyword- to the creation and then
-accessing the values as struct fields.

-Blombly offers a significant simplication, namely `!closure.@value`, that
-replaces struct field access while automatically adding the pattern if not already
+and could be shadowed by other struct fields.
+For this reason, Blombly offers an
+automatic way to bring external values to the struct; access them
+as members while using more than one dots.
+When doing so, each additional dot
+injects a pattern from obtaining a value from an enclosing scope.

-present.
-Below are two equivalent snippets, where the second one uses this to bring
+For example, below are two equivalent snippets,
+where the second one uses the new notation to bring
 values inside structs without unecessary effort.

 ```java